timicoltd/ServiceHub-Developer/examples/curl/request/README.md

 # ServiceHub-API (Requests)

-Timico ServiceHub-API allows you to call the Request endpoint to get all requests for your company, more information on a specific request, create an request, view comments for an request and create new comments on an request.
+Timico ServiceHub-API allows you to call the Request endpoint to get all requests for your company, more information on a specific request, create a request, view comments for a request and create new comments on a request.

 ## Prerequisites